srikanthanusuri/npm-ci-login/README.md

 Allows you to log in to NPM without STDIN, STDOUT.
 Use in places like CI build systems.

+Uses REST calls to authenticate to the target registry.

 ### Installation

-    npm install --location=global @srikanthanusuri/npm-cli-login
+    npm install --location=global @srikanthanusuri/npm-ci-login

-Use --location=global flag to use npm-cli-login via the CLI
+Use --location=global flag to use npm-ci-login via the CLI

 ### Usage